Do You Need a Pool Heater? Complete Decision Guide 2024

 Heat Pumps

-Heat pumps extract warmth from ambient air, making them extremely efficient when air temperatures exceed 45-50°F. They cost more upfront but operate at 3-5 times the efficiency of gas heaters, significantly reducing long-term operating costs.
+Heat pumps extract warmth from ambient air, making them extremely efficient when air temperatures are moderate (most operate effectively down to 50°F, with some specialized units working at lower temperatures).
+They cost more upfront but can be significantly more efficient than gas heaters under proper conditions (typically achieving COP of 4-5.5), potentially reducing long-term operating costs.

 Best for: Consistent pool users in moderate climates, environmentally conscious owners, or areas with high gas costs but moderate electric rates.